 Notes: "-" policy did not exist in that year; "E" policy is excluded from the model's scope as it is neither included in the microdata nor simulated by Euromod; "PS" policy is partially simulated as some of its relevant rules are not simulated; "S" policy is simulated although some minor or very specific rules may not be simulated.

-- Structural changes between 2015 and 2016

-No changes.

-- Structural changes between 2016 and 2017
+Structural changes between 2016 and 2017 No changes.

-No changes.

-- Structural changes between 2017 and 2018
+• Structural changes between 2017 and 2018